 - Faculty members are encouraged to link to online resources provided by the Libraries whenever possible.
 In some cases, a URL prefix will need to be added to enable access outside the SMU network.

 - To get a digital copy of a print item in the SMU Libraries, submit a digitization request form.
 Requests must qualify for a Fair Use or Teach Act exemption under copyright law.
 For more information, see the copyright support pages.

 - To request a new book title, please submit a purchase request form.
 Library staff will try to acquire an e-book version.

 - For streaming media requests, please submit a streaming request form.
-To reserve a physical media item for your use in the classroom, please submit a reservation form.

 Work with your librarian to create effective assignments and assessments that enhance students’ information literacy skills.

 Attend one of our scheduled workshops or request a workshop for your class or study group.
 For many workshops, participants can choose to attend in-person or online.